 Any notion that the Nittany Lions would be able to make a game of it in Columbus was put to rest pretty quickly.
 The Buckeyes jumped out to a 28-0 lead that grew to 42-7 by halftime.
 Braxton Miller carved up the Penn State secondary for 252 yards and three touchdowns.
 Carlos Hyde rushed for 147 yards and a pair of scores.

-The Gamecocks came roaring back from a 17-point first half deficit to derail Missouri's dream season in two overtimes.
+The Gamecocks came roaring back from a 17-point deficit to derail Missouri's dream season in two overtimes.
 Connor Shaw -- who was expected to miss the game with a sprained knee -- came in to relieve a largely ineffective Dylan Thompson and keyed a 17-point fourth quarter that forced overtime, which ultimately ended when Missouri kicker Andrew Baggett's 24-yard chip shot doinked off the left upright.

 What looked like a nightmare in the making for Miami turned into a heroic afternoon for the Hurricanes, who scored two touchdowns in the last 5:36 of the game to pull out the win.
 Duke Johnson paced Miami with 30 rushes for 168 yards and those two scores, and a last gasp for the Demon Deacons was snuffed out when Tanner Price's throw went through his receiver's hands and into the arms of Miami CB Antonio Crawford.
 So it goes.